The HMO Unit Manager submitted for the Committee’s consideration the following report:

 3.40 A verbal update on the further FOI requests received on 29th July and 2nd August 2022 will be provided at the Committee meeting.

 3.41 None.
 The cost of assessing the application and officer inspections are provided for within existing budgets.

 Equality and Good Relations Implications

-On a vote, twelve Members voted for the proposal and none against, with five “no votes” and it was declared carried.
+On a vote, three Members voted for the proposal and seven against and it was declared lost.

 Accordingly, the Committee agreed to refuse the application, on the basis that to grant it would result in an overprovision of Houses of Multiple Occupation accommodation in that locality.